mskyaxl/wsl-terminal/README.md

 run-wsl-file.exe can run any .sh(and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

-vim.exe can open any text file in vim(in wsl-terminal), support `Open With` context i menu in explorer.exe.
+vim.exe can open any text file in vim(in wsl-terminal), support `Open With` context menu in explorer.exe.

 Run `outbash-daemon.js` to start a outbash.exe daemon, more about outbash.exe: https://github.com/xilun/cbwin